engity-com/bifroest/docs/reference/authorization/index.md

 ---
 description: Everything in Bifröst starts here.
-A user is required to be authorized at first.
-Bifröst supports types, you can choose from to adjust to your needs.
+A user must be authorized at first.
+Bifröst supports types you can choose from to adjust to your needs.
 ---

 # Authorizations

 Everything in Bifröst starts here.
-A user is required to be authorized at first.
-Bifröst supports [different types of authorizations](#types), you can choose from to adjust to your needs.
+A user must be authorized at first.
+Bifröst supports [different types of authorizations](#types) you can choose from to adjust to your needs.

 ## Types